 It remains one of the most disturbing murders in Canadian history.

-Funeral of the father who was killed in the 2006 Medicine Hat, Alberta murder.
+The funeral of the father who was killed in the infamous 2006 Medicine Hat, Alberta murder.
 CP PHOTO/Gino Donato

 He would have graduated high school this year.

 On April 23, 2006, the boy—who we still can't legally name—was killed in his bed.
 The eight-year-old's throat was cut from end to end, his blood splattered on his toys.
 His parents were brutally murdered in the basement of their Medicine Hat, Alberta, Canada home.

 It wasn't a random crime or a break-in gone wrong.

 It was a plan developed by their sister and daughter.
 She was 12.
 Her 23-year-old boyfriend did most of the dirty work.
 Neither would admit to killing the little boy.

 Insp.
 Brent Secondiak, a staff sergeant with the Medicine Hat Police Service at the time, remembers getting the call from dispatch that someone thought they'd seen bodies in a basement.
 His instincts told him it wasn't a false alarm.
 He parked on the wrong side of the road and unpacked tactical gear.

 He looked in a basement window and could see at least one person down.
 He called for other officers to come to the scene.
 He thought they might be able to save a life.
 There was no one alive in the house, but there was one member of the family absent from the bloody scene.
 The daughter.

 "I truly believed that this person was missing and possibly abducted," Secondiak said.